axreldable/ml-stream-engine/README.md

 The system allows you to serve machine learning models on event streams using different approaches.

 ### Architecture of the system
-External Kafka to communicate with the user.
+External Kafka to communicate with users.
 Internal Kafka - for the system's modules communication.

 ![Architecture](https://github.com/axreldable/msu-diploma-thesis/blob/master/images/msu-ml-streaming-system.png)